jimmy201602/webterminal/README.md

 Hope you enjoy it.

 ## Next Release: *To be defined, project will migrate to django 3*
+## This project is still under the development.

 # useage
 [![Usage Video](https://i.ytimg.com/vi/-HwhB21v8L8/1.jpg?time=1527217648531)](https://www.youtube.com/watch?v=-HwhB21v8L8)